-A neurologist diagnosed me with a migraine, and I have suffered several of the nasty headaches with auras (light disturbances) since.
-I can’t think of the word migraine without also thinking about Bob Geldof (the organizer of Live Aid).
+A neurologist diagnosed me with a migraine, and I have suffered several of the nasty headaches with INVALID ARTICLE ID (light disturbances) since.
+I cant think of the word migraine without also thinking about Bob Geldof (the organizer of Live Aid).
 And the next thought I have is what poor taste he has to name his children Fifi, Peaches, and Pixie.
 But I digress.

 Now I get to add a much better association: healthy breasts.
 Unbelievably, recent research reveals that women who get migraines (even just once) may be less likely to get some kinds of breast cancer.
 This is huge and such an unexpected giftkind of like finding out that cheese and eggs are good for your heart.